 Dynamics 365: Settings in SolutionsCraig SeymourMay 30th 2019

-When you are exporting a solution in Dynamic 365, you can choose to include organization settings, but there’s no documentation - how do you know exactly what is you're exporting?
+When you are exporting a solution in Dynamics 365, you can choose to include organization settings, but there’s no documentation - how do you know exactly what it is you are exporting?
 Craig, our Dynamics practice lead has the answers you seek...

 At cloudThing, we follow the guiding principle that the deployment of D365 solutions should be automated where possible.
 And if it’s not possible, figure out a way to make it possible - hence the birth of our buildThing tools.

-One exception to this has been organization settings: when you are exporting a solution, you can choose to include organization settings, but there’s no documentation - how do you know exactly what is you're exporting?
+One exception to this has been organization settings: when you are exporting a solution, you can choose to include organization settings, but there’s no documentation - how do you know exactly what it is you are exporting?

 With that uncertainly, and as these settings are generally a one-off change, we’ve covered them by documenting the necessary steps in the release note.
 But I’d really rather we didn’t have manual steps in the process, so when I had a bit of spare time recently I decided to take a bit of a goosey gander…